Best Hotels with Kids Clubs in Bodrum for Families (2026)

 - 4Pack reef shoes for kids.
 Many Bodrum beaches have pebble entries or rocky patches.
 The resort pool is fine barefoot, but beach days need protection.
 You can buy cheap ones at the Turgutreis Tuesday market for about 5 EUR.

 - 5Don't skip the Bodrum Aquapark in Ortakent if your kids are over 5.
+If pool time matters more than kids club, also consider pool hotels in Antalya — it's a 3-hour drive or short domestic flight.
 It's a separate attraction from the hotel, covering 40,000 sqm with slides and a wave pool.
 Hotels rarely include it, so budget 25 EUR per adult, 15 EUR per child for a day out.

 Other family activities in the Bodrum area